FeedMapping/Schema/README.md

 _(Source: [Wikipedia](https://en.wikipedia.org/wiki/RNA#Comparison_with_DNA))_
 ```

-By the configuration above then on the upper scheme the central of metatron will turn to seven (7) circles.
-So combine it with the other 12 circles they will forms as the 19's.

 ### [6th Step: Q3(28, 19)](https://eq19.github.io/hexagon)

 This 19 has a configuration of π(10) i.e. 4 primes of 2, 3, 5, 7.
 Here we come to the detail of 168 and 618 as the 1st grammar when we come to the upper scheme.